Structured coalescents, coagulation equations and multi-type branching processes

-for all $t\geq 0$, $\bn \in \mathbb{N}_{0}^{d} \setminus \{\boldsymbol{0} \}$ and $i \in [d]$, where $(\be_{i})_{i\in [d]}$ denotes the canonical basis of $\mathbb{R}^{d}$. \end{theorem}
+for all $t \ge 0$, $\boldsymbol{n} \in \mathbb{N}_0^d \setminus \{\boldsymbol{0}\}$ and $i \in [d]$, where $(\boldsymbol{e}_i)_{i \in [d]}$ denotes the canonical basis of $\mathbb{R}^d$. \end{theorem}

-The dynamics of the coagulation equation is very intuitive.
-When two blocks coalesce, the resulting block configuration is the sum of the block configurations of the coalescing blocks; hence the convolution.
-Moreover, whenever a block with a given configuration merges with another block, we lose that configuration.
-The remaining sum is due to migration: we gain a block configuration in colony $i$ whenever a block with that configuration migrates from another colony to colony $i$; we lose a block configuration whenever a block with that configuration migrates from colony $i$ to another colony $i$.
-The initial condition is due to the fact that at time $t=0$ there are approximately $\beta_{i} K$ singletons in colony $i$. \\
+The dynamics of the coagulation equation are intuitive.
+When two blocks coalesce, the resulting block configuration is the sum of the configurations of the coalescing blocks, which explains the convolution term.
+Moreover, whenever a block with a given configuration merges with another block, that configuration is lost.
+The remaining terms account for migration: a block configuration is gained in colony $i$ when a block with that configuration migrates from another colony to $i$, and it is lost when a block migrates from colony $i$ to another colony.
+The initial condition reflects the fact that at time $t=0$ there are approximately $\beta_i K$ singletons in colony $i$. \\

-The next theorem covers the large sampling case.
+The next theorem extends the convergence results to the large-sampling regime.